GalenIvanov/Combinatorics-Red/README.md

 Currently only permuatations are covered.

-Inspired by By Eugene McDonnell's article "Representing a Permutation" in  "At play with J":
+Based on Eugene McDonnell's article "Representing a Permutation" in  "At play with J":

 https://code.jsoftware.com/wiki/Doc/Articles/Play121